 Easy to keep clean.

 I love Velvet!
-Lovely feel to this fabric and nothing can touch it in my opinion.
+Lovely feel to this fabric and nothing can touch it in my opinion for feel and appearance.

 Velvet isn't easy to work with, but the end results are well worth the effort.
-As with all upholstery based fabrics, these fabrics are designed to withstand general wear and tear far better than your typical fabric.
+As with all upholstery based fabrics, these fabrics are designed to withstand general wear and tear far better than your typical fabrics, but isn't as durable as chenille or jacquard.

 Unrivalled in terms of richness